blainp/Custom-3D-Printed-Robotic-Arm-with-1-to-5-Miniature-Potentiometer-Based-Twin-Controller/README.md

 ### Control Scheme

 Keyboard control was tried first, but with 5 independent axes it was hard to track which key drove which joint.
-The current setup uses a 1:5 scale physical twin of the arm as the input device: potentiometers stand in for each motor, and a switch on the mini controller handles the claw's open/closed state.
+The current setup uses a 1:5 scale physical twin of the arm as the input device with potentiometers standing in for each motor, and a switch on the mini controller end which handles the claw's open/closed state.

 The system runs across two Arduinos and one Python/tkinter app: